-King’s College Choir – members, songs and the famous Festival of Nine Lessons and Carols
+Choir of King’s College, Cambridge – members, songs and the famous Festival of Nine Lessons and Carols

 The history of King’s College, Cambridge